-Fermentation is a way of preserving foods that has been done for thousands of years.
+Fermentation is a way of preserving foods that have been done for thousands of years.
 The glucose molecules are broken down anaerobically.
-Fermentation isn’t just part of the process for making beer and wine.
-It is also used to make yoghurt and to preserve fruits and vegetables.
-Foods that are commonly fermented include sauerkraut, cheese, kombucha, kimchi, miso, tempeh and kefir.
-The process of fermenting is very simple: firstly slice, shred or chop your vegetables.
-Place your ingredients in a sealable jar like a mason or Kilner jar.
+Fermentation isn’t just part of the process of making beer and wine.
+It is also used to make yogurt and to preserve fruits and vegetables.
+Foods that are commonly fermented include sauerkraut, cheese, kombucha, kimchi, miso, tempeh, and kefir.
+The process of fermenting is very simple: First slice, shred or chop your vegetables.
+Place your ingredients in a sealable jar like a Mason or Kilner jar.
 Then prepare a salt brine, and pour this over your vegetables.
 You can then move your jar to cold storage, and leave it for several weeks to ferment.

 Make your own cheese

 According to Forbes, an incredible 25% of Americans now drink alternative milk, rather than opting for traditional dairy products.
-This has meant that manufacturers have now widened their horizons when it comes to the type of milks that they are producing.
-The non-dairy milks are tasty, great for cooking as well as drinking, and they are also better for the environment.
-Almond and soy milks have been on our shelves for a long time, but now there are some other alternatives that are becoming more readily available.
-Hemp milk (made from water and shelled hemp seeds) is a great source of Vitamin D, calcium and omega-3 fatty acids.
-Pea milk (made from the pea protein in yellow peas) is another good choice, and comes unsweetened, or flavored with vanilla and chocolate.
+This has meant that manufacturers have now widened their horizons when it comes to the type of milk that they are producing.
+The non-dairy milk is tasty, great for cooking as well as drinking, and they are also better for the environment.
+Almond and soy milk have been on our shelves for a long time, but now there are some other alternatives that are becoming more readily available.
+Hemp milk (made from water and shelled hemp seeds) is a great source of Vitamin D, calcium, and omega-3 fatty acids.
+Pea milk (made from the pea protein in yellow peas) is another good choice and comes unsweetened, or flavored with vanilla and chocolate.
 It is also fortified with vitamins, so it is good to drink every day.

 For the keen home cook, there are so many new trends to take inspiration from.
 You can enjoy some healthy and nutritious meals using fresh, delicious ingredients, and stay on trend at the same time.